 Today’s designers should in other words not only focus on visual design, but also on user experience and brand personality.

 Satisfied with that answer, we took another inspiration bath and learned about some artists using technology in their art.
 We hope you find their art as amazing as we did.

-Machine learning and AI are still in an early stage.
+Machine learning and AI are still at an early stage.
 Still, we can already do some amazing things with them.
-Andreas Refsgaard – interaction designer – showed us his practises and inspired us to experiment more with the resources we have today.
-Always wanted to teach your computer to recognise a hotdog, or to play in a band using just one hand?
+Andreas Refsgaard – interaction designer – showed us his practices and inspired us to experiment more with the resources we have today.
+Always wanted to teach your computer to recognize a hotdog, or to play in a band using just one hand?
 You can!
 Use this machine learning tool by Andreas Refsgaard.

-You think it is impossible to literally draw a song?
-Andreas Refsgaard learned a machine to recognise his drawings of music instruments and made his own song.
+Do you think it is impossible to literally draw a song?
+Andreas Refsgaard learned a machine to recognize his drawings of musical instruments and made his own song.

 Animation and technology

-Bumpfestival learned us that the future of designers is one of creativity, technology and UX.
+Bumpfestival learned that the future of designers is one of creativity, technology, and UX.

-Here at Baldwin, we are really exited about that and we are constantly learning to work with new technology.
+Here at Baldwin, we are really excited about that and we are constantly learning to work with new technology.